toolleeo/cli-apps/README.md

 * [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
 * [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
 * [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
+* [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
 * [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
 * [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.